14th Annual Harvest of Hope

 We are proud to announce this year’s honoree is John S. Hornsby.
 John has served on the Cornerstone Board of Directors for many years and is a long-time supporter of Cornerstone School.

-As always, 100% of the proceeds will directly benefit over 500 students at Cornerstone School.
+As always, 100 percent of the proceeds will directly benefit over 500 students at Cornerstone School.